Editorial Policies

 • AI and AI-assisted tools cannot be included in the manuscript's authorship, see the next section.

 We follow the widely recognized CRediT taxonomy (https://credit.niso.org) to highlight the unique contribution role of each co-author: Conceptualization, Data curation, Formal analysis, Funding acquisition, Investigation, Methodology, Project administration, Resources, Software, Supervision, Validation, Visualization, Writing – original draft, Writing – review & editing.
+The template file has a field for presenting this information.

-Generative AI applications
+Generative AI Applications

 • Generative AI and AI-assisted technologies may be used in academic writing to improve the readability and language of the manuscript, including English grammar, syntax, and spelling.
 In this case, no declaration is required to be stated from the author(s)' side.

-• In other cases, authors must declare the use of generative AI technologies in the ‘Additional information’ section of the used template when submitting the manuscript.
+• In other cases, authors must declare the use of generative AI technologies (including ChatGPT tools) in the ‘Additional information’ section of the used template when submitting the manuscript.
 A possible statement is as follows: 'During the preparation of this paper, we used [name of tool/service] for [reason].
 After using this tool/service, we reviewed and edited the content as necessary and take full responsibility for the content of the published article.'
 This means that the use of AI technologies must be accompanied by human oversight and control.
 Authors should thoroughly review and edit the output, as AI-generated text can often be incorrect, incomplete, or biased.
 Authors are solely responsible and accountable for the content of their work.

 • If the manuscript includes images generated or modified by Generative AI or AI-assisted tools, authors must disclose this information in the 'Additional Information' section, providing a detailed description of when and how the tools were used.
 Furthermore, the authors must confirm that they have obtained all necessary rights for the use of such materials.